 The American Association of Veterinary State Boards (AAVSB) has approved two specific certifications for this field: the Canine Rehabilitation Therapist Certifications (CCRT) for veterinarians and physical therapists, and the Canine Rehabilitation Assistant Certification (CCRA) for veterinary technicians and physical therapy assistants.
 Both credentials are based on completion of three courses offered by the institute and a 40-hour internship.

 Professionals in the field of animal rehabilitation work at animal hospitals, private veterinary practices and animal rehabilitation clinics.
 Veterinarians, veterinary technicians, physical therapists, and physical therapy assistants share their knowledge and experiences to help injured animals regain strength, movement and flexibility.
 The most common conditions practitioners are able to treat include arthritis, post-operative issues, tendon/ligament repair and muscle tears, sprains and strains.
 They use a variety of techniques, such as acupuncture, chiropractic procedures, ultrasound therapy, electrical stimulation and laser therapy to help animals live comfortable, mobile lives.

 Salary and Employment Outlook

 The employment outlook for professionals who care for animals is generally strong.
-The U.S. Bureau of Labor Statistics (BLS) predicted a 36% growth in the number of veterinarian jobs between 2010 and 2020, which is much faster than the average growth rate for all professions combined (www.bls.gov).
-Veterinary technicians were expected to see a 52% rate of growth for that same period.
+The U.S. Bureau of Labor Statistics (BLS) predicted a 12% growth in the number of veterinarian jobs between 2012 and 2022, which is about average growth rate for all professions combined (www.bls.gov).
+Veterinary technicians were expected to see a 30% rate of growth for that same period.